NikolasKotsikos/uReview/testing.md

 **3. Log in, register, and logout function**

-- To check the login functionality was working I first clicked on the 'login' button to ensure the modal appeared, which it did.
+- To check the login functionality was working I first clicked on the 'login' button to ensure the link redirected to the login page, which it did.
 When presented with the modal I conducted various checks;
   - I filled out the login form with an already registered username and password then clicked 'Login'.
-The modal closed, the login button changed to log out and I received a message 'lucyjpj successfully logged in'.
+I was redirected to the Profile page, the login button changed to log out and I received a message 'admin successfully logged in'.
    - I filled out the login form with a new username and password then clicked 'Login'.
 The modal stayed open and responded with a red flash message 'Incorrect Username and/or password'.

-- To check the Register functionality was working I first clicked on the 'login' button to ensure the modal appeared, which it did.
-Then I located the register tab and conducted some checks;
+- To check the Create Account functionality was working I first clicked on the 'login' button to ensure the page was redirected properly, which it did.
+On it I conducted some checks;
   - I filled out the registration form with a new username and password then clicked 'Register'.
-The modal closed, the login button changed to log out and I received a message 'lucyjpj successfully logged in'.
+I was redirected to my Profile page, the login button changed to log out and I received a message 'Welcome admin'.

    - I filled out the login form with an already registered username and password then clicked 'Register'.
 The modal stayed open and responded with a red flash message 'Username already exists, please log in'.

 - I could also see that after logging in and registering successfully I had additional buttons displayed to me so I knew it was working.
-The log in modal was tested throughout all pages of the site.
+The log in functionality was tested throughout all pages of the site.

-- Once I was logged in and the 'log out' button was available I clicked this to check that it logged me out correctly.
-The log out button changed to log in, I received a message 'Successfully logged out' and the additional buttons were no longer visible to me so I knew it was working.
+- Once I was logged in and the 'log out admin' button was available I clicked this to check that it logged me out correctly.
+The log out button changed to log in, I received a message 'You have been logged out'.
+In the nav menu and home page the additional buttons were no longer visible to me so I knew it was working.
 This was tested throughout all pages of the site.

 **4. Form validation checks**